Information on Fees Free now available at ird.govt.nz/fees-free Close

 Comprehensive support network: Receive academic guidance from Skills Institute tutors, pastoral care from Growing Future Farmers, and three annual farm visits for hands-on assessment and mentorship throughout your farming qualification journey.

-Our Level 4 agriculture programme develops three essential management areas for comprehensive farming qualifications:
+Our Level 4 agriculture programme develops three essential management areas:

-Advanced health, breeding and feeding programme development and implementation
+• Advanced health, breeding and feeding programme development

-Compliance management and regulatory requirement understanding for NZ agriculture
+• Compliance management and regulatory requirements for NZ agriculture

-Data collection, analysis and reporting for farm performance improvement
+• Data collection, analysis, and reporting for farm performance

-Graduates receive the New Zealand Certificate in Agriculture Level 4, a nationally recognised farming qualification that demonstrates proven competence in farm supervision and management.
-This agriculture qualification is highly valued by employers across New Zealand's livestock sector and provides pathways to senior management roles in farming and agribusiness.
+Graduates receive the New Zealand Certificate in Agriculture Level 4 - a nationally recognised qualification that demonstrates proven competence in farm supervision and management.
+Highly valued by employers, it provides clear pathways to senior management roles.

 Industry information